-- Having many large code blocks in your documentation describing the implementation of a function which changes frequently is the worst thing ever!
+- Having many large code blocks in your documentation describing the implementation of a function that changes frequently is the worst thing ever!
 Have such documentation in the code itself.
-At most, there should be a function definition and a high level idea of what the function does.
+At most, there should be a function definition and a high-level idea of what the function does.

-This means that the Doc-Cop will tell the person who is the “owner” of the task to update the documentation as the task is in progress.
-The responsibility of the Doc-Cop may also include to maintain the quality of the documentation.
+This means that the Doc-Cop will tell the person who is the "owner" of the task to update the documentation as the task is in progress.
+The responsibility of the Doc-Cop may also include maintaining the quality of the documentation.
 It has the following benefits:

-- Furthermore, by having it on a rotational basis, it prevents one person being labelled as “difficult” or “fussy” and being ignored altogether eventually.
+- Furthermore, having it on a rotational basis, prevents one person from being labeled as "difficult" or "fussy" and being ignored altogether eventually.
 No one in the team should be spared from this responsibility - neither Team Leads nor Senior Engineers and especially not the Interns (gives them confidence in a new environment to speak out)!

 Lastly, write to become better

-Nobody will create the perfect documentation.
-No documentation will be up to date eventually.
-It is your job to modify them so that they achieve the highest possible level of perfection.
-Don’t be afraid to document stuff thinking “I am not that good a writer”, neither should you just leave it up to someone else.
-And if someone’s gotta do it, let it be you.
+Nobody will create the perfect documentation on the first attempt.
+A piece of documentation will become obsolete eventually.
+It is your job to modify/update them so that they achieve the highest possible level of perfection.
+Don't be afraid to document stuff thinking "I am not that good at it", nor should you just leave it up to someone else.
+And if someone's gotta do it, let it be you.